alper-guven/valkeygen/README.md

 )
 ```

-Creates a `Redis Keys Template Map` using a `Redis Keys Config` object.
+Creates a `Valkey Keys Template Map` using a `Valkey Keys Config` object.

 Default delimiter is colon (`:`)

 If you don't want to use a delimiter, give an empty string (`''`) to `optionalDelimiter` parameter.

 > For most cases (like 95% of them), you will use a delimiter.
-Therefore I chose the most commonly used one (colon `:`), which is also used in official Redis tutorials, as the default delimiter.
+Therefore I chose the most commonly used one (colon `:`), which is also used in official Valkey tutorials, as the default delimiter.

 > `redisKeysConfig` should be given as the example below.
 Otherwise you won't get suggestions on `createValkeyKey()` and also Typescript will give an error when you try to provide parameter values.